elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 	vmnic5 0000:002:00.7 be2net Up 1000 Full 00:17:a4:77:00:d0 1500 Emulex Corporation NC553i 10Gb 2-port FlexFabric Converged Network Adapter

 So we had 6 NICs presented to the Host and they are a Flex-10 CNA (so we can partition one port into many virtual ports, this was described above).
-Now as the VCM was pulled I saw the following in the &#8216;vmkernel.log&#8217; file:
+Now as the VCM was pulled I saw the following in the 'vmkernel.log' file:

 	2012-08-30T05:42:07.494Z cpu9:4105)vmnic0 : 02:00.0 Link Down